abdulkadireyigul/fastcore/fastcore/middleware/README.md

 ## Limitations

 - Only CORS and rate limiting middleware are included by default
-- Rate limiting is IP-based only (no user-based limits)
+- Rate limiting supports both in-memory and Redis backends, but only global, IP-based limits (no per-route or user-based rate limiting)
-- No request timing middleware is implemented
+- No request timing middleware is implemented (despite earlier mention)
-- Middleware configuration is static (no dynamic updates at runtime)
+- Middleware is set up at startup, not dynamically per request
-- No built-in support for rate limit monitoring/metrics
+- Advanced CORS and rate limiting features (e.g., per-route config, custom backends) are not included